 Sustainable development of future academia in Sweden

-The aim of this conference is to discuss how we can protect high quality research, innovation and academic freedom from a future/young researcher perspective and generate recommendations for future directions and guidelines.
+The aim of this conference is to discuss how we can protect high quality research, innovation, education and academic freedom from a future/young researcher perspective and generate recommendations for future directions and guidelines.

 Location and date

 Biomedicum 1, Karolinska Institutet (Solna), Stockholm, 7-8 May 2020

 11.00-12.00 Arrival, registration and interactive lunch (sponsored by Thermo Fisher)